Fluorescent lamp: Losses

-Only a fraction of the electrical energy input into a lamp is converted to useful light.
+Only a fraction of the electrical energy input into a lamp is converted to visible light.
 The ballast dissipates some heat; electronic ballasts may be around 90% efficient.
 A fixed voltage drop occurs at the electrodes, which also produces heat.
 Some of the energy in the mercury vapor column is also dissipated, but about 85% is turned into visible and ultraviolet light.

 Not all the UV radiation striking the phosphor coating is converted to visible light; some energy is lost.
 The largest single loss in modern lamps is due to the lower energy of each photon of visible light, compared to the energy of the UV photons that generated them (a phenomenon called Stokes shift).
 Incident photons have an energy of 5.5 electron volts but produce visible light photons with energy around 2.5 electron volts, so only 45% of the UV energy is used; the rest is dissipated as heat.